dbpina/keras-prov/README.md

 ## How to run DNN applications

-Keras-Prov contains a method *provenance* to capture provenance data.
-This method receives a tag to identify the experiment, if there is an adaptation of the hyperparameters during training (e.g., an update of the learning rate), that is, the use of methods such as LearningRateScheduler offered by Keras, and the list of hyperparameters to be captured.
 The user needs only to set which hyperparameters to capture, and no additional instrumentation is required.
-After setting True to the hyperparameters of interest, the user adds a call to the method provenance.
+After setting True to the hyperparameters of interest, the user adds a call to the method *provenance*.
+The provenance method is used by Keras-Prov to capture provenance data with the hyperparameters of interest.
+This method receives a tag to identify the workflow and associate to the provenance data, e.g. hyperparameters.
+This method captures provenance data as the Keras workflow executes and sends them to the provenance database managed by MonetDB.
+As the data reaches the database, it can be analyzed through the Dataflow Viewer (DfViewer), Query Interface (QI), and Query Dashboard (QP).
+In case there is an adaptation of the hyperparameters during training (e.g., an update of the learning rate), that is, the use of methods such as LearningRateScheduler offered by Keras, the hyperparameter’s values are updated and the adaptation is registered.
 The data received by the provenance method are defined by the user in the source code of the DNN application, as follows:

 ```
 hyps = {"OPTIMIZER_NAME": True,